omarnabih99/NTI-Embedded-Linux/3-Uboot/README.md

 # Go to your home directory and move the u-boot directory into the EmulateSD directory
 cd ~
 mv -r u-boot EmulateSD

+# Go to the EmulateSD directory then sd directory
+cd EmulateSD/sd

+# Touch a text file to act as a kernel image just to test the SD card and u-boot
+touch zImage

+# Touch another text file to act as a dtb file
+touch vexpress.dtb

+# Edit these 2 files
+echo "Hi, This is the kernel using SD card">>zImage echo "Hi, this is the dtb using SDcard">>vexpress.dtb

+# Go back to the EmulateSD directory
+cd ../
 ```

 Start the Qemu with the **Emulated SD card**